-Even though Lin’s erotic illustration career is a very recent development, Lin has shown his work at a number of exhibitions, including the pop-up exhibition EROTICAAA at The Lure, curated by Vanessa Xu of Brooklyn’s Cotton Candy Machine.
-Lin won’t say if he is collecting his works into a book of illustrated erotica, but he is selling original prints on his website.
+Even though Lin's erotic illustration career is a very recent development, Lin has shown his work at a number of exhibitions, including the pop-up exhibition EROTICAAA: The Lure at Brooklyn's Cotton Candy Machine.
+Lin won't say if he is collecting his works into a book of illustrated erotica, but he is selling original prints on his website.

 Click here to see more of Pigo Lin's work.